Ternary Compression for Communication-Efficient Federated Learning: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 In Section \uppercase\expandafter{\romannumeral2}, we briefly review the standard federated learning protocol and several widely used network quantization approaches.
-Section \uppercase\expandafter{\romannumeral3} proposes a method to quantify models of clients in federated learning systems, called federated trained ternary quantization (FTTQ), based on the quantitative algorithms mentioned earlier.
-On the basis of FTTQ, a ternary federated learning protocol that reduces both upstream and downstream communications is presented.
-In Section \uppercase\expandafter{\romannumeral4}, a theoretical analysis of the proposed algorithm is provided.
-Experimental settings and results are presented in Section \uppercase\expandafter{\romannumeral5} to compare the new protocol with standard algorithms.
-Finally, conclusions and future directions are given in Section \uppercase\expandafter{\romannumeral6}.
+Section \uppercase\expandafter{\romannumeral3} proposes a method to quantize the local models on the clients in federated learning systems, called federated trained ternary quantization (FTTQ).
+On the basis of FTTQ, a ternary federated learning protocol that reduces both upstream and downstream communication costs is presented.
+In Section \uppercase\expandafter{\romannumeral4}, theoretical analyses of the proposed algorithm are given.
+Experimental settings and results are presented in Section \uppercase\expandafter{\romannumeral5} to compare the proposed algorithms with centralized learning, the vanilla federated learning algorithm, and a communication-efficient variant of federated learning.
+Finally, conclusions are drawn and future directions are suggested in Section \uppercase\expandafter{\romannumeral6}.